 Recognitions for safe operations across our U.S. fleet include:

-- 21 National Safety Council awards for 2015, including 1 award for achieving 1 million hours without a lost-time incident and 3 awards for achieving 10 years without a lost-time incident.
+- 19 National Safety Council awards for 2016, including 3 awards for achieving 10 years without a lost-time incident.

-- Voluntary Protection Program (VPP) Star Worksite.
-Tenaska Virginia Generation Station earned the nation’s highest safety designation.
+- 3 Voluntary Protection Program (VPP) Star Worksites.
 VPP is a U.S. Occupational Safety and Health Administration (OSHA) cooperative program administered by state agencies.
+It is the nation’s highest safety designation.